adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

 # Phishing Website Identification using Machine Learning

+## Objective
-This project identifies whether a website is a Phishing website or not based on various features.
+Develop a model that predicts/classifies whether a website is a Phishing website.

 ## Dataset
 The dataset contains 31 columns, with 30 features and 1 target.
 The dataset has 2456 observations.
 As part of the dataset we have following columns, which are used to classify a website as phishing or Legitimate: